Antibiotics – Image Courtesy: Michael Mortensen

 This is the final day that your medicine is guaranteed to work safely and to its full potency.
 Every medication has an expiration date – even herbal supplements and over-the-counter drugs.
 This is extremely important to keep in mind when using medicines.

 The stability of a drug is very important.
 However, it is hard to guarantee it once you open the bottle.
 Which is why, in order to ensure the safe use of the pills, you ought to always follow the safe instructions marked on the label.
-Furthermore, you should never use that medication after the expiration date.
+Furthermore, you should never use those medicines after the expiration date.

 Many medications are said to lose their strength after a while, especially after they expire.
 They lose their effectiveness and taking them will not help you in any way.
 So there is no reason to keep expired pills in your kit, right?
 However, there are drugs that get stronger with time and are absolutely dangerous if taken after the said period elapses.